FORCE: Transferable Visual Jailbreaking Attacks via Feature Over-Reliance CorrEction: Experiment

 \textbf{Blank Initialisation.} We also evaluate attack performance under blank initialisation, where the visual input is a grey image without semantic content, as shown in Table~\ref{table:2} (left).
 We can observe that under blank initialisation, the baseline performance across different test cases shows a similar trend to semantic initialisation.
 Interestingly, in some tasks, optimisation-based methods with blank initialisation even show superior performance, highlighting another advantage of such attacks in not requiring extra pre-processing.
 Meanwhile, our proposed method continues to demonstrate superior performance under this setting, improving transferability across all cases.

-\textbf{Zero-shot Transferability.} We further report the most stringent zero-shot transferability, where only a single query is permitted to jailbreak the target MLLMs.
-From Table~\ref{table:2} (right), this restrictive scenario leads to a sharp decline in the PGD effectiveness, which can be attributed to its narrow feasible regions that are hard to precisely match with the vulnerabilities of target models.
-While this setting also poses challenges for FORCE, its ability to discover a flatter loss landscape increases the likelihood of exploiting target vulnerabilities with a single attempt and improves transferability.
+\textbf{Zero-shot Transferability.} We further evaluate the most stringent zero-shot transferability setting, where only a single query is permitted to jailbreak the target MLLMs.
+As shown in Table~\ref{table:2} (right), this restrictive scenario leads to a sharp decline in the effectiveness of PGD, which can be attributed to its narrow feasible regions that are difficult to precisely align with the vulnerabilities of target models within a single shot.
+While this setting also poses challenges for FORCE, its ability to identify a flatter loss landscape increases the likelihood of exploiting target vulnerabilities in a single attempt and improves transferability.

 \textbf{Optimisation Objectives.} To validate the effectiveness of our proposed method in reducing model-specific reliance, we visualise the layers' feasible regions and the influence of frequency bands.
 These visualisations follow the same approach described in Section~\ref{section:3_2} and Section~\ref{section:3_3}.
-As presented in Figure~\ref{fig:AN_method}, it is clear that our method encourages visual jailbreaking attacks to explore broader

-representations in the early layers, resulting in a smoother loss increase during feature interpolation compared to the baseline in Figure~\ref{fig:AN}.
+As presented in Figure~\ref{fig:AN_method}, it is clear that our method encourages visual jailbreaking attacks to explore broader representations in the early layers, resulting in a smoother loss increase during feature interpolation compared to the baseline in Figure~\ref{fig:AN}.
 This also drives the attack toward a flatter loss landscape in the input space, thereby improving its resilience to parameter shifts during transfer.
 We also examine the capability of our method in the spectral domain by analysing the influence of frequency components on attack performance.
 As depicted in Figure~\ref{fig:FD_method}, our method reliably mitigates the abnormal reliance on semantically poor information, as evidenced by a more moderate loss change when masking high-frequency informations, and exhibits a natural trend similar to that of non-adversarial images.
 Both outcomes indicate that FORCE effectively mitigates model-specific reliance, promotes exploration of a flatter loss landscape, and enhances transferability.